f-marchi/ALMA/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15653263.svg)](https://doi.org/10.5281/zenodo.15653263)

-## Notice

-This is a pre-publication repository!
-Please consider all information here confidential and do not use any of the data or code until it has been peer-reviewed and published.

 ## Overview

 The Acute Leukemia Methylome Atlas (ALMA) is an open-source project aimed at defining clinical subtypes and risk profiles of acute leukemias through epigenomics.
 This project provides a comprehensive tool for researchers and clinicians to explore and analyze methylation patterns in acute leukemia samples.

-## Features

-- Interactive visualization of acute leukemia methylation data
-- Clustering and classification of leukemia subtypes based on methylation profiles
-- Integration with clinical data for improved diagnostic and prognostic insights
-- User-friendly web interface for easy data exploration
-- Harmonized epigenomic and clinical dataset of >3000 high-quality patient samples

 ## Links